cssango/clean-code-php/README.md

 ### Avoid Mental Mapping

-Don’t force the reader of your code to translate what the variable means.
+Don't force the reader of your code to translate what the variable means.
 Explicit is better than implicit.

 **Bad:**